 If you’re looking for a conservative homeschooling curriculum, you’ll probably love a classical curriculum.
-Classical curriculum is popular among Christian homeschooling families, many of which choose them for their rigorous training in literature, theology, Latin, and critical thinking.
+Classical curriculum programs are popular among Christian homeschooling families, many of which choose them for their rigorous literature, theology, Latin, and critical thinking training.
 But, if you’re new to this area, what curriculum should you choose?
 What are the best curriculum packages around?

 - What is a classical homeschooling curriculum